AbdulShabazz/UnrealEngine-gTTS_demo/README.md

 ### upgrade pip

-To upgrade pip at the command line.
+Also, to upgrade pip at the command line.

 ```{pip-cli}
 $ pip install --upgrade pip